biergaiqiao/Oriole-Thwarting-Privacy-against-Trustworthy-Deep-Learning-Models/fawkes/readme.md

-This is an introduction to the files in the fakes folder。All the resources in the fawkes directory are referenced to website [https://github.com/Shawn-Shan/fawkes]
+This is an introduction to the files in the fakes folder。All the resources in the fawkes directory are referenced to [website](https://github.com/Shawn-Shan/fawkes).

 # Usage